aleebe21/IS477finalgroupproject/README.md

 ---

 ## Summary (500–1000 words)

-This project investigates the relationship between electric vehicle (EV) adoption and the availability of EV charging infrastructure across communities in Washington State.
-As EVs become more common, understanding whether charging access is keeping pace with vehicle adoption is important for both equity and long-term planning.
-If some areas accumulate EVs faster than they gain charging stations, residents may face range anxiety, congestion at chargers, or barriers to adopting an EV at all.
+This project seeks to understand patterns of electric vehicle (EV) purchases compared to charging station availability as related to neighborhoods across Washington state.
+As the state moves towards EV adoption, this research is important for equity and future patterns since if certain areas have greater populations of EVs than charging stations, it will result in range anxiety, overpopulated charging stations, or even the inability to purchase an EV in the first place due to no charging stations in proximity.

-Our original project plan focused on county-level analysis, but when we moved from a Kaggle copy of the charging dataset to the official U.S. Department of Energy Alternative Fuels Data Center (AFDC) export, we discovered that the AFDC file we used does not include a county field for each station.
-Instead, the AFDC data provides city, ZIP code, and latitude/longitude.
-To preserve data integrity and avoid building an additional ZIP-to-county crosswalk, we pivoted from a county-level analysis to a city-level analysis.
-We still retain the policy motivation (identifying gaps in infrastructure relative to EV adoption), but now frame our results in terms of cities across Washington.
+The original project intention was to compare data at the county level; however, once transitioning from a Kaggle copy of the Department of Energy's fueling stations to the official Alternative Fuels Data Center (AFDC) export, it was discovered that the AFDC file does not possess a county level associated with each fueling station.
+Instead, the AFDC data includes city, zip code and lat/long.
+Thus, to ensure data quality without creating an additional crosswalk from zip to county levels (unnecessarily complicated), we switched our analysis from a county to a city level.
+Thus, we maintain the policy intention (to find deficiencies in charging availability per EV access) but report results on a city level across Washington instead.

 We integrate two main datasets: